glouppe/info8002-large-scale-data-systems/lecture9.md

 ## Replication

-- Use the same successor-list to replicate the data!
+- Use the same successor-list to replicate the data on the segment!

 ---